lintense/SimplyTranspile/README.md

 In VSCode, open a new Terminal Window.
 Type : `node SimplyTranspile.js`

-The program will then monitor a web/ts folder structure and will mirror (every 2 seconds) all updated `.TS` files into a web/js folder .
+The program will then monitor a web/ts folder structure and will mirror (every 2 seconds) all updated `.TS` (and `.JS`) files into a web/js folder .

 ![](folder_struct.png)